 By taking part in various quests you’ll be able to level up and earn rewards.
 Furthermore, you can also play either cooperatively or competitively with other players.
 So go ahead and build mighty empires.

 3 – Anno 1404:

-Besides simply proffering RTS elements, this particular title also boasts of incorporating city-building and economic gameplay features.
-It sailed across the Windows platform in June 2009 and brought along with it new embellishing objects, customizable elements, an intuitive interface and a modifiable sandbox mode.
+Besides simply proffering RTS elements, Anno 1404 also boasts of incorporating city-building and economic gameplay features.
+It sailed across the Windows platform in June 2009 and brought along with it new embellishing objects, customizable elements, an intuitive interface, and a modifiable sandbox mode.

 This inclusion in our The Settlers alternatives array rolls out with five real-time strategy titles that are all set in the Middle Ages.
-Developed by Firefly Studios, this complete package comprises of the original castle simulation gem as well as Stronghold 2, Crusader, Crusader Extreme which brings forth 20 new missions, and Stronghold Legends.
+Developed by Firefly Studios, The Stronghold Collection comprises of the original castle simulation gem as well as Stronghold 2, Crusader, Crusader Extreme which brings forth 20 new missions, and Stronghold Legends.